 College exploitation film focusing on the wild escapades of the women of H.O.T.S.
 Sorority.
 The antics include but are certainly not limited to a wet t-shirt contest, a sky-diving episode, ...
 See full summary »

 Pamela Jean Bryant

 Momo and Yudale take turns mounting Bentzi's foreign buxom cousin, but Yudale and her get stuck together.
 Momo raises the bar even further by proving the rumors of an accepting older buxom piano tutor, Fritzi.
 Bentzi looks for love.

-Randall Dale Adams and David Harris saw this movie at a Dallas drive-in on November 28, 1976- it was the second of a double header preceded by "The Student Body."
-Both mentioned their attendance in alibis while being investigated for the murder of Officer Robert W. Wood - Adams also said that he had to leave this movie before it was finished, as he didn't feel comfortable with its content.
-Adams' eventual conviction was the subject of the movie "The Thin Blue Line."
+Randall Adams and David Harris saw this movie at a Dallas drive-in on November 28, 1976--it was the second of a double header preceded by The Student Body (1976).
+Both mentioned their attendance in alibis while being investigated for the murder of Dallas police officer Robert W. Wood.
+Adams also said that he had to leave this movie before it was finished, as he didn't feel comfortable with its content.
+Adams' eventual conviction was the subject of the movie The Thin Blue Line (1988).
 See more »

 Radio voice over for opening football game states score as 53-0 Mesa.

 2 of 2 people found this review helpful.